buddycloud/buddycloud.com/slate/source/includes/_posts.md

 The firehose node `???what is the node???` contains a feed of all public channel posts from the local Buddycloud server.

-The firehose node can also be queried for historical posts using [pagination](#pagination)
+The firehose node can also be queried for historical posts using [pagination](#pagination).

 The firehose will only show posts from public channels.